Sluggish on offense and lax on defense Huskers lack 'juice' in loss to Illini

 Nebraska (5-17, 1-14 Big Ten) finished with 27 field goals, 25 fouls and 17 turnovers while going 5-for-21 from three-point range in an ugly offensive performance just days after one of its best games of the year on that end.

-Teddy Allen, two days after becoming just the fourth power conference player in the last 11 seasons to have a 41-point, eight-rebound, six-assist game, was held to five points on 2-for-6 shooting.
+Teddy Allen, two days after becoming just the fourth power conference player in the past 11 seasons to have a 41-point, eight-rebound, six-assist game, was held to five points on 2-for-6 shooting.

 Lat Mayen, who scored 16 points against Illinois in the teams' first meeting, was held scoreless while attempting just three shots.